 - A: Association of Computing Machinery (ACM)

-Chair of the Board of Information Security and Computer Forensics for the American College of Forensic Examiners.
+Chair of the Board of Information Security and Computer Forensics for the American College of Forensic Examiners for 2016

-Editorial board member for the Forensic Examiner.
+Editorial board for the year 2016 member for The Forensic Examiner.
 This is a peer reviewed forensic journal.

 - Q: Please list any teaching or speaking experience you have had, including subject matter: